sizief/subfinder/README.md

 `$ gem install subfinder`

+Without any switches, this will unzip all zipped or compressed files and find/rename them to correspondent video file.
+Also you can provide the URL for `subscene.com` list page with `-u` and it would download the correct file and do the rest.

 ## Usage

 `$ subfinder -u https://subscene.com/subtitles/the-kominsky-method -l fa`

 - Use `-l` or `--language`for subtitle language you want.
 Default is English.
+Right now only `fa` and `en` are supported.

 - Use `-u` or `--url` to specify a URL page of a TV series on `subscene.com` website.